YichaoOU/HemTools/docs/content/NGS_pipelines/diff_genes.rst

 Basically, TPM is a technology-independent measurement because it is just a relative abundance, so it can be used to compare gene expression across different samples.
 However, in order to say a gene is truely differentially expressed, you have to have ``absolute`` gene expression, therefore, DESEQ2, EdgeR, sleuth, etc. need to be used for that purposes, they can give you a normalized TPM.

+That means:

+1. to get differentially expressed genes/transcripts, we need to apply statistical tests, e.g. using sleuth

+2. for data visualization, e.g. heatmap, PCA, we can just use TPM and gene-level TPM (ref: Differential analyses for RNA-seq: transcript-level estimates improve gene-level inferences)

 Comments
 ^^^^^^^^